Courtroom seats of some Murdaugh family members moved back due to inappropriate contact and conduct

 Much of this week's testimony has focused on Alex Murdaugh's financial issues.
 The judge ruled Monday to allow such evidence, saying it was "so intimately connected" with the state's case "that proof of it is essential to complete the story."

-Tinsley's testimony is expected to continue Friday morning after ending Thursday with him on the stand.
+Tinsley's testimony continued Friday after ending Thursday with him on the stand.
 He represents the family of the 19-year-old Beach, who was killed when a boat owned by Alex Murdaugh and allegedly driven by Paul Murdaugh crashed.

 The-CNN-Wire

-Note: Correction: A previous version of this story incorrectly reported whose testimony was underway when Buster Murdaugh allegedly made an obscene gesture; it was Mark Tinsley's.
-It also misstated which John Grisham book was confiscated from Alex Murdaugh; it was "The Judge's List."